United States of America

 also for being a wonderfully exciting city to explore on foot with

-plenty of hidden treasure tucked away in the nooks and crannies of
+plenty of hidden treasure tucked away in nooks and crannies.

-Known for its exotic cuisine, which can be sampled in many of the city's eateries, such as the Brennan dynasty's Commander's Palace Restaurant, the port of New Orleans also boasts Superdome, the Aquarium of the Americas, the Ogden Museum of Southern Art and the New Orleans Historic Voodoo Museum.
+Known for its exotic cuisine - which can be sampled in one of the city's many eateries - the port of New Orleans also boasts a fascinating WWII Museum, the Aquarium of the Americas, Mardis Gras World and the New Orleans Historic Voodoo Museum.

 Cruise ships dock at the Erato Street terminal, which has a pedestrian bridge that connects passengers to the Riverwalk shopping and dining complex ensuring cruise visitors have a memorable experience in New Orleans.

 Disembarking passengers can catch the Riverfront streetcar, costing $1.25, which leaves from the terminal and makes stops throughout the French Quarter, Canal Street, and the French Market.
-Visi-tour passes allow unlimited rides on all streetcar and bus lines for $5 per day or $12 for three days.
-Taxis can be easily hailed with meters rates starting at $2.50, with $1.20 per mile thereafter.
-Cabs from town to the cruise terminal usually have set rates of $10 for one per person or $7 each for two people.
+Jazzy Passes allow unlimited rides on all streetcar and bus lines for $3 per day or $9 for three days.
+Taxis can be easily hailed with meters rates starting at $3.50, with $2 per mile thereafter.

-Visitors to the port of New Orleans should take in plenty of attractions while in the city, such as the New Orleans historic Voodoo Museum, Aquarium of the Americas, IMAX Theater and Harrah's Casino.
-Probably the most famous area of New Orleans, is the French Quarter, which is best experienced at night when the jazz bands play and the locals come out to play.
+Visitors to the port of New Orleans should take in plenty of attractions while in the city, such as the New Orleans Historic Voodoo Museum, Aquarium of the Americas or Mardis Gras World.
+Probably the most famous area of New Orleans is the French Quarter, which is best experienced at night when the jazz bands play and the locals come out to boogie.

 Mulate - Affordable eatery specialising in Cajun fare

-This pedestrian-friendly city has plenty of boutiques and specialty shops along it s bustling streets and the three-level Riverwalk Marketplace features a variety of touristic shops and food court eateries.
-The antique shops and art galleries of Royal Street offer wares worth collecting that also make great souvenirs.
+This pedestrian-friendly city has plenty of boutiques and specialty shops along its bustling streets, and the three-level Riverwalk Marketplace features a variety of tourist shops and food court eateries.
+The antique shops and art galleries of Royal Street are a treasure hunt of unique collectables.
 The famous French Market is open every day and the many stalls tout hot sauces and Cajun spices, and passengers who walk a little further will find a flea market selling inexpensive souvenirs and trinkets.

 Faux Limoge boxes, voodoo dolls